yildiraykoyuncu/state/README.md

 A working project is not enough!
 For projects in this module we will expect you to turn in code that is well organized & documented according to it's role.
 Your projects should have these directories:

-* `/data`: contains your schema, initial state, and a helpful README (including a description of your data)
-* `/logic`: contains any functions and tests, and a README describing what is in each file
+- `/src/logic`: contains any functions and tests, and a README describing what is in each file
-* `/handlers`: contains the handlers for your app, one per user story.  and a helpful README
+- `/src/handlers`: contains the handlers for your app, one per user story.  and a helpful README
-* `/listeners`: contains the listeners for your app, generally one per user story, and a helpful README
+- `/src/listeners`: contains the listeners for your app, generally one per user story, and a helpful README
-* `style.css`: contains the CSS for your web page and any helpful comments
-* `index.html`: contains the initial DOM for your user interface & requires all scripts
+- `src/views`: contains the functions your app uses to render data for the UI
-* `init.js`: contains the code to render your initial UI and log the initial state (_optional_)
+- `src/init.js`: contains the code to render your initial UI and log the initial state (_optional_)
+- `src/data.js`: contains your initial state
-* `log.js`: contains the initial empty log for your project.
+- `src/log.js`: contains the initial empty log for your project.
 For now, just an empty array
+- `style.css`: contains the CSS for your web page and any helpful comments
+- `index.html`: contains the initial DOM for your user interface & requires all scripts
-* `README.md`: describes what your project does & how to use it.
+- `README.md`: describes what your project does & how to use it.
+- `development-strategy.md`: a file containing your team's development strategy.
-* `development-strategy.md`: a file containing a table of your user stories in order, with one column for each folder.
+- `user-stories.md`: a file containing suggested user stories

-Your project may contain one more directory called `/lib` if you are beginning from a fork, but there is nothing for you to write in here.
-This folder will contain testing and validation scripts provided by us.
+Your project will contain one more directory called `/lib`, but there is nothing for you to write in here.
+This folder will contain dependencies for your project.
+Feeling motivated? take a look through these files to try and understand them!

 [TOP](#state)